 8th to 18th centuries

 The Mossi people founded a strong kingdom in the present-day Burkina Faso in the eighth century.
 Skilled traders and fighters, they stretched their domain by conquest.
-Rising as a prominent force in West Africa during the 15th century, the Songhai Empire ruled most of the sub region including regions of present Burkina Faso.
-Late in the 18th century, French adventurers began to settle in the region; over time, they gradually seized Upper Volta.
+Rising as a major power in West Africa during the 15th century, the Songhai Empire dominated most of the sub-region, including what is now Burkina Faso.
+Late in the 18th century, French adventurers began to settle in the region; over time, they finally acquired Upper Volta.

 From colony to independence (1890–1958)